 Membrane Tanks

-Membrane tanks show up a lot in gas carriers because they’re compact and efficient.
+Membrane tanks are frequently used in gas carriers due to their compactness and efficiency.
 Thin, flexible membranes supported by insulation attach to the inside of the ship’s hull.
 GTT Membrane Tank Technology—think GTT No96 and GTT Mark III—dominates this field.

 GTT Membrane Tank Technology